d0ntdeleteme/liquorice-1/README.md

-# liquorice
+# liquorice-1

-Liquorice is a small black and white theme for [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine).
+Liquorice-1 is a small black and white theme for [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine).

 ### Dependencies

-Liquorice needs at least version 0.20 of Hugo.
+Liquorice-1 needs at least version 0.20 of Hugo.

 ### Partials